-\textit{Conclusion and discussion} --- In this paper, we propose a topological supergravity theory that may be regarded as a natural candidate for the early universe and quantum gravity.
+\textit{Conclusion and discussion} --- In this paper, we propose a topological supergravity theory that may be considered as a natural candidate for the early universe and quantum gravity.
 We speculate that at an extremely high energy scale beyond the Planck energy, classical spacetime will vanish, and the vierbein field $e_\mu^a$ will have a zero VEV.
-Unlike the usual unitary TQFTs with vanishing beta functions, the topological supergravity theory we propose should be regarded as a non-unitary TQFT, which could be unstable in $3+1$D. A self-consistent saddle point calculation suggests that it will flow to the Hilbert-Einstein action at low energy with nonzero VEV for the $e$ and $B$ fields.
-We stress that the deformation parameter $\lambda$, which represents the bare cosmological constant term in topological supergravity theory, plays a crucial role in this scenario: $\lambda=0$ corresponds to a trivial universe with vanishing Riemann curvature, while $\lambda\neq 0$ corresponds to a non-trivial universe where Einstein gravity arises at low energy.
-Moreover, our scenario indicates that SUSY does not survive at energy scale below Planck energy.
+Unlike the usual unitary TQFTs with vanishing beta functions, the topological supergravity theory we propose should be regarded as a non-unitary TQFT, which could be unstable in $3+1$D. A self-consistent saddle point calculation suggests that it will flow to the Hilbert-Einstein action at low energy with non-zero VEV for the $e$ and $B$ fields.
+Moreover, our scenario indicates that SUSY might already be broken at Planck energy scale.

-The advantage of such a topological supergravity theory is that it is equipped with both topological invariance and local SUSY, and the action is uniquely defined (at least for the $N=1$ case) up to certain field redefinitions.
-Although we only demonstrate the simplest topological supergravity with $N=1$, we believe that the saddle point approximation is still valid for $N=2,4,8$ cases.
-In particular, we will carefully compute the effective cosmological constant $b$ and examine the possibility of an emergent De Sitter background at low energy.
-Moreover, the condensation of gravitino pairs\cite{condense1,condense2,condense3} is another interesting feature once we include quartic interactions for gravitino fields, where additional scalar fields might arise and serve as a natural candidate of dark matter.
+The advantage of such a topological supergravity theory is that it equips with both topological invariance and local SUSY, and the action is uniquely defined (at least for the $N=1$ case) up to certain field redefinitions.
+Although we only demonstrate the simplest topological supergravity with $N=1$, we believe that the saddle-point approximation is still valid, and we will carefully study the large-$N$ cases in the future.
+On the other hand, our result is also consistent with Ads/CFT correspondence, since CFT might naturally arise on the boundary of bulk TQFT.
+Moreover, our work even naturally explains the emergence of Ads background and fundamental constant such as Planck length $l_p$.

 \textit{Acknowledgement} --- We would like to thank Yongshi Wu, Xiao-Gang Wen and Hong Liu for helpful discussions.
 This work is supported by a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. AoE/P-404/18).